bimpop/portfolio/README.md

 ## Why do you need a portfolio? ☝️

-- Professional way to showcase your work
+- Professional way to showcase your work.
-- Increases your visibility and online presence
+- Increases your visibility and online presence.
-- better chance of getting work opportunity
+- Better chance of getting work opportunity.

 ---